 Are there any harsh chemicals used during processing?

-We use a local processor (Western Slope Extraction) that uses only Food Grade Ethanol to process in small batches.
+We work with a licensed local processor that uses only Certified Organic Food Grade Ethanol to process in small batches.
 The cannabinoids and other constituents are alcohol soluble, with the resulting product then being distilled to remove the ethanol for reuse.
-This is the most effective method of retaining all the healing aspects of the cannabis plant.
+We then test each batch to ensure that all the Ethanol is removed from the finished product.
+This is the most effective method of retaining all the healing aspects of the hemp plant.

 Is your product 3rd party tested?